msv-lab/f1x/README.md

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
 It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be reliable, efficient and easy-to-use.

 f1x implements a novel search space exploraton algorithm specifically designed for prioritized search spaces (in which correctness probability is assigned to candidate patches).
 This algorithm combines existing syntax-based and semantics-based techniques in a mutually reinforcing fashion by performing semantic search space partitioning during test execution.
 As a result, f1x is the first system that achieves both reliability and efficiency.
-First, f1x guarantees to generate the most reliable patch in the search space according to a given prioritization strategy.
-Second, f1x generates patches 10 times faster compared to previous approaches when repairing large programs such as PHP and Libtiff.
+First, f1x guarantees to generate the most reliable patch (the global maximum) in the search space according to a given prioritization strategy.
+Second, f1x generates patches significantly faster compared with previous approaches when repairing large programs such as PHP and Libtiff.

 More details about f1x can be found in our publication.